inodentry/bevy-cheatsheet/bevy-cheatsheet.md

 The children will have a `Parent` component, which holds the entity id of the parent.

+### Hierarchical Transforms

+To use transforms with hierarchical entities, you must add both a `GlobalTransform` and a `Transform` component.

+The `GlobalTransform` will be managed by bevy internally.

-If the entities have `Transform`s, the child's `Transform` is relative to the parent's.
+The `Transform` is your local transform.
+For the children, it is relative to the parent.

 ## Useful built-in resources